 - Use Vyvanse once per day to minimize the chances of an overdose.
 Patients using other sympathomimetic drugs should proceed with caution to avoid severe side effects.

-- Vyvanse may impair the ability of an individual to operate machinery.
+- May impair the ability of an individual to operate machinery.

-Vyvanse use disorder can lead to dependence and addiction.
-Dependence occurs when your body builds a tolerance to the drug so you need to increase the dosage to achieve the desired effect.
+Dependence on Vyvance occurs when your body builds a tolerance to the drug so you need to increase the dosage to achieve the desired effect.
 Increasing the dosage is likely to lead to an overdose.

 An overdose of Vyvanse can occur knowingly or unknowingly.
 An unintentional overdose may arise when you are trying to make up for forgotten dosages.
 In case you forget to take your dosage, take it immediately when you remember.
 However, if the time is close to your next dosage, skip the missed one, and go back to your ordinary schedule.
 Do not engage in double doses.